MossyConsole/unfathomable-rpg/README.md

 </div>
 <p>
     <i> Unfathomable </i> is an RPG game I programmed over the course of 8 weeks, in order to better learn C++ and to build a reasonably complex project to as my final project for a computer science course as a senior in highschool.
     I accomplished this by first following a tutorial, then implementing my own features with the extra time I had before the semester's end.
-In this readme.md, I detail my process as I went along programming it, as well as giving some general information about this project.
+It is a top-down, pixelated (16x16 artificially-pixeled tiles) RPG set deep under the sea.
+In this readme, I detail my process as I went along programming it, as well as giving some general information about this project.
 </p>

 <h2> Contents </h2>